DITIANLI/p8105_hw6_dl3157/ds_hw6.md

     ## 10 Alb-000010 non-white           43 Male       Albuquerque, NM        0
     ## # ... with 48,497 more rows

+For the city of Baltimore, MD, use the glm function to fit a logistic regression with resolved vs unresolved as the outcome and victim age, sex and race (as just defined) as predictors.

 ``` r
 balt <- homicide1 %>%
   filter(city_state == "Baltimore, MD")